 BIO 110 : Biology of Human Reproduction

 This is a one semester, combined lecture/discussion course on various aspects of human reproduction.
-Topics include: human anatomy and physiology, childbirth, fertility, fertility control, fertility impairment, birth control, V.D., sexually transmissible diseases, and pregnancy termination.
-Extensive use will be made of films and other A.V. materials as they relate to the above topic.
-Three class hours a week.
-Competency met: Scientific Reasoning and Discovery Spring
+Topics include: human anatomy and physiology, childbirth, fertility, fertility control, fertility impairment, birth control, V.D., sexually transmitted diseases, and pregnancy termination.
+Extensive use will be made of films and other A.V. materials as they relate to the above topics.
+Three lecture hours per week.
+Competency met: Scientific Reasoning and Discovery (3.0) 3 credits Spring

 - Compare and contrast Mitosis and Meiosis.
 Describe the two cell division processes and identify differences in the final outcomes of each process.